DFKI-NLP/vLLM-Starter/README.md

 </details>

 ### Vision example
-You can also use vLLM for vision tasks.
+vLLM can also be applied to vision tasks, such as generating captions for images.
 When using vision LLMs, you have to use the specific prompt-template for the model and provide `stop_token_ids`.
 Please check the official GitHub repository for the specific prompt-template and `stop_token_ids` [here](https://github.com/vllm-project/vllm/blob/main/examples/offline_inference/vision_language.py).
 The example can be found in the file `offline_visionExample.py`, which loads the image in `data/example.jpg` and generates a caption for it.